hpez/blog/readme.md

 A fork of cnvs/canvas for my personal blog.
-You can always fork and contribute or use on your personal website.
+You can always fork and contribute or use it on your personal website with regards to this repo.